Isaiah McCoy walked out of a Delaware prison a free man in January 2017, five years after being convicted of murder and sentenced to death.

 “People were loving my story,” McCoy said.

-He said from the Honolulu Federal Detention Center that he’s again accused of a crime he didn’t commit.
+He told The Associated Press from the Honolulu Federal Detention Center he’s again accused of a crime he didn’t commit, and he’ll use his knowledge of the law — learned during years of incarceration — to represent himself at his upcoming trial.

-Prosecutors say McCoy became a pimp after moving to Hawaii and that he threatened and coerced young women into prostitution.
-They call his arguments for dropping the charges, including vindictive prosecution, “baseless.”
+Prosecutors aren’t impressed.
+They say McCoy became a pimp after moving to Hawaii and that he threatened and coerced young women into prostitution.
+They call his arguments for dropping the charges, including vindictive prosecution, “conclusory and baseless.”

 A Tuesday hearing is scheduled on McCoy’s motion to dismiss the case.